Beveridgean Unemployment Gap: Unemployment gap in the United States, 1951--2019

+\paragraph{Number of breaks} Next, we determine the number of structural breaks.
+We first examine whether a structural break exists.
+We run supF tests of no structural break versus $m$ breaks, for $m=1,\ldots,5$.
+The tests reject the null hypothesis of no break at the $1\%$ significance level.
+We also run double-maximum tests of no structural break versus an unknown number of breaks.
+Again, the tests reject the null hypothesis of no break at the $1\%$ significance level.
+Thus, at least one break is present.
+To estimate the number of breaks, we consider two information criteria: the Bayesian Information Criterion proposed by \ct{Y88}, and the modified Schwarz criterion proposed by \ct{LWZ97}.
+Both criteria select $5$ breaks.

+\paragraph{Break dates} Next we estimate the $5$ break dates.
+We find that the breaks occur in 1961Q1, 1971Q4, 1989Q1, 1999Q2, and 2009Q3.
+The break dates are precisely estimated as all their $95\%$ confidence intervals cover less than $2.5$ years.
+The $6$ branches of the Beveridge curve delineated by the break dates, together with the $95\%$ confidence intervals for the dates, are represented in figure~\ref{f:regimes}.

-We find that from 1951 to 2019, the Beveridge elasticity fluctuated between 0.81 and 1.24, averaging 1.03.
-The Beveridge elasticity steadily increased from 0.92 in the 1950s to 1.24 in the 1980s, before dropping back to 0.92 in 1990, and dropping further to 0.81 in 2010.
-The elasticities are precisely estimated: the standard errors vary between 0.02 and 0.10.
-And the fit of the regressions is good: the $R^2$ vary between 0.90 and 0.97.
-The good fit confirms that unemployment and vacancies travel on tightly defined, isoelastic curves.
+\paragraph{Beveridge elasticity} Finally, we estimate the Beveridge elasticity in the 6 different regimes.
+The elasticity estimates remain between $0.84$ and $1.02$, averaging $0.91$ over 1951--2019 (figure~\ref{f:epsilon}).
+The elasticity estimates are fairly precise: the standard errors remain between $0.06$ and $0.15$.
+The fit of the model is $R^2 = 0.91$.
+Such good fit confirms that unemployment and vacancy rates travel in the vicinity of an isoelastic curve that occasionally shifts.

-Our estimates of the Beveridge elasticity are consistent with the estimates of the matching elasticity obtained by the empirical literature studying the matching function.
-A midrange estimate of the matching elasticity is $\a=0.5$ \cp{PP01}.
-The average unemployment rate over the 1951--2019 period is $u=5.8\%$.
-Combining these values with the expression of the Beveridge elasticity in a Diamond-Mortensen-Pissarides model, given by \eqref{e:edmp}, we obtain $\e = [0.5+0.058/(1-0.058)]/(1-0.5) = 1.12$.
-This value is close to our average elasticity of $\e=1.03$.